philiptec/javafxMinesweeper/README.txt

-Essensially a clone of windows readme, written primarily as a first project written in javafx to test the api.
+Essensially a clone of windows minesweeper, written primarily as a first project written in javafx to test the api.

 hope you enjoy.